shamrin/perushttpd/README.md

 ## Can I use Perushttpd on public-facing sites?

 It may work just fine, because the heavy lifting is done by battle-tested Go standard `net/http` package.
 That said, Perushttpd hasn't been tested on public-facing web sites yet.
 The original purpose is to to run internal software protected by Tailscale, where potential web server bugs are not an issue.
-Nobody you don't know can access it.
+Behind Tailscale, nobody you don't know can access your server.